 It is impossible to maintain ongoing conversations with every potential customer to get wind of a business need that may ultimately lead to an RFP.
 With long-term customers, you may have an experienced coverage person who does both development and delivery, which gives you the inside track.
 But that’s one person rather than a system or framework you can deploy across the organization.
 And in most organizations the development and delivery functions are separate.
 Therefore, the odds of being consistently in the right place at the right time are extremely low.

 Our client work — and our experience with the CTTM Framework — demonstrates that you can improve your odds by combining better use of data, research, market observations, and direct market feedback through the voice of the customer.
-Information from multiple sources — what some would call big data — can be integrated in a dashboard that helps direct sales and development resources most efficiently.
+Information from multiple sources — what some would call big data — can be integrated into a dashboard that helps direct sales and development resources most efficiently.
 And the same research and analytical process that directs resource deployment also guides positioning to best match customer needs.
 When your team knows where to go and what they need to be successful for each customer segment, the whole organization is more productive, better rewarded for its efforts, and happier.

 A good customer targeting, timing, and messaging (CTTM) framework starts with the premise that a lot of information brought together in the right way can be additive to the instincts of your top business-development professionals.
 Success requires a deep dive into the data to look closely at specific behaviors and markers of needs.
 The approach is generally broken down into four stages.